Best Dog Foods For Chow Chows

 How Much Should You Feed Your Chow Chow?

-These dogs can gain weight more easily.
+Adult dogs also need to consume two meals per day.
 Watch your puppy or dog’s weight and adjust his calories as needed.
-You can divide your dog’s calories into several feedings per day.

 Most people feed young puppies three meals per day.
 Puppies six months of age and older usually eat two meals per day, as do adult dogs.